confluentinc/ksql/docs/installation/server-config/tuning-ksql.rst

 .. _tuning_ksql:

-When deploying KSQL to production, we recommend adding the following settings to your ``/etc/ksql/ksql-server.properties`` file:
+When deploying KSQL to production, the following settings are recommended in your ``/etc/ksql/ksql-server.properties`` file:

 .. code:: bash